nodejs/node/doc/api/crypto.md

 * Not all byte sequences are valid UTF-8 strings.
-Therefore, when a byte sequence of length `n` is derived from a string, its entropy is generally lower than the entropy of a random or pseudo-random `n` byte sequence.
+Therefore, when a byte sequence of length `n` is derived from a string, its entropy is generally lower than the entropy of a random or pseudorandom `n` byte sequence.
   For example, no UTF-8 string will result in the byte sequence `c0 af`.
-Secret keys should almost exclusively be random or pseudo-random byte sequences.
+Secret keys should almost exclusively be random or pseudorandom byte sequences.
-* Similarly, when converting random or pseudo-random byte sequences to UTF-8 strings, subsequences that do not represent valid code points may be replaced by the Unicode replacement character (`U+FFFD`).
+* Similarly, when converting random or pseudorandom byte sequences to UTF-8 strings, subsequences that do not represent valid code points may be replaced by the Unicode replacement character (`U+FFFD`).
 The byte representation of the resulting Unicode string may, therefore, not be equal to the byte sequence